 What Is Scrum Software?

 Scrum is one of the most popular agile frameworks.
-It’s built on the belief that transparency, frequent iterations and ongoing team collaboration and adaptation are best practices for success.
+It’s built on the belief that transparency, frequent iterations and ongoing collaboration and adaptation are best practices for success.

 Scrum project management tools help users visualize the amount of work required for individuals and teams during each iteration of a project.
 In this way, Scrum tools help users better structure their workflows to reduce wasted time and effort.

-In this article, we highlight five common Scrum project management tools that can help agile teams structure and improve their workflows.
+Here we highlight five common Scrum project management tools that can help agile teams structure and improve their workflows.

 In the following sections, we’ll discuss: